cldellow/datasette-ui-extras/README.md

 - Facets are rendered in a sidebar, lazy loaded after your core table has been shown.

-- We no longer suggest facets.
-Instead, use the cog menu on the column to add facets.

 - New facet types: facet by year (`2022`) or year/month (`2022-10`)

 - Pressing `/` focuses the search box.